 DC Business License

 If you are a landlord with residential rental unit located in the District of Columbia you are required to have a business license and to register with the Rental Accommodations Division.
 Luckily, our company provides this service for a fee so that you don’t have to spend your valuable time learning all of the ins and outs of this process.
 By successfully procuring many of our client’s business licenses we were able to learn what works best and make the process efficient.
 If you hire us all you need to do is answer a few simple questions and provide us with a few original signatures.

-The District of Columbia has an application fee for the business license that varies on the number of rental units present at that address that is being inspected for one business license.
+The District of Columbia has an application fee for the business license that depends on the number of rental units at that address.

 To be able to submit an application for the business license the owner may not owe the District Government more than $100 or have any outstanding tax returns not filed or registered.
 This must be resolved before proceeding with the application process.